 If your travel insurance is provided with your Signature or Private current account:

 As of 11 March 2020, the World Health Organization (WHO) declared coronavirus (COVID-19) a pandemic.
 As of that date, COVID-19 is considered a foreseen event.
 Because of that, certain cover on your travel insurance policy will not apply.

-Coronavirus related claims will be considered for any element of travel booked on or before 11 March 2020, subject to the policy conditions and Foreign and Commonwealth Office guidance.
+Coronavirus related claims will be considered for any element of travel booked on or before 11 March 2020, subject to the policy conditions and Foreign, Commonwealth & Development Office guidance.
 Any element of your trip booked after this date will not qualify for coronavirus (COVID-19) related claims.

 If you have booked to travel and now need to cancel as a result please speak to your ATOL-protected tour operator, your cruise provider, airline or accommodation provider in the first instance.
 In many cases, you will be able to re-arrange or get a full refund on your trip.